 Reliever inhalers are usually blue in colour and are the most commonly used type of asthma inhaler in the UK.
-Anyone that has previously been diagnosed with asthma will be prescribed a reliever inhaler which is to be used whenever you start to experience symptoms.
+Anyone that has previously been diagnosed with asthma or COPD will be prescribed a reliever inhaler which is to be used whenever you start to experience symptoms.

 Reliever inhalers are used to relieve the symptoms of asthma such as an asthma attack.
 A reliever inhaler works by getting medication directly to your lungs causing the muscles surrounding the airways to relax.
 As a result, the airways become wider allowing air to pass through them more freely.

 For individuals that only experience mild symptoms, for example when their symptoms are brought on by a known asthma trigger, a reliever inhaler is the ideal type of inhaler as this can be taken when you start to experience the symptoms.

 However for individuals that find they have to use their reliever inhaler quite often, for example more than three times per week, your GP may choose to prescribe a preventer inhaler to work alongside your reliever inhaler.